Ulrik Vestergaard KnudsenDeputy Secretary GeneralOECD

 Coaching adults to train

 How can we provide more tailored career advice?
 Which institutions - public or private - are best placed to deliver career guidance to adults?
-This panel discussion will present some innovative examples of career guidance.
-Discussion tables will follow.
+In this panel discussion, we will highlight innovative examples of career guidance for adults and reflect on what makes them successful at motivating skills development.

 Leveraging technology in adult learning